 The steepest descent on this course is a roughly 800 foot drop over a 3/4 of a mile into the canyon on the paved road after you see this sign.
 Coming back up if you do the full round-trip circuit is a bit of a challenge.

 After you drop into the canyon, it is pretty much smooth sailing.
 The paved road stops right around the Danielson Multi-Use area (see image below for that juncture).
 After that, follow the wide, dirt fire road towards the beach.

 There are numerous water spigots on the side of the road going down, which comes in quite handy on warmer days.
 If you use them, just make sure to turn them off.

 About 3/4ths of the way down to the beach, you'll pass one of the most picturesque locations for a porta-john that I've ever seen.

-A few miles after passing the above porta-john, you'll reach the Sycamore Cove Campground, which has 58 campsites and is across Pacific Coast Highway from the ocean.
-Cross over PCH (be careful!) or find the tunnel that takes you under PCH to the Sycamore Cove Beach area, with picnic tables, bathrooms, etc., and enjoy your day!
+A few miles after passing the above porta-john, you'll reach the Sycamore Canyon Campground, which has 58 campsites and is across Pacific Coast Highway from the ocean.
+Cross over PCH (be careful!) or find the underpass that takes you under PCH to the Sycamore Cove Beach area, with picnic tables, bathrooms, etc., and enjoy your day!